ntap-johanneswagner/tridenttraining/Part1.md

 replicaset.apps/trident-operator-59ff7cbd84     1         1         1       24h
 ```

-Remember we have 3 worker nodes in this environment, this is the reason why we also have the deamonset/trident-node-linux has the desired state of 3.
+Remember we have 3 worker nodes in this environment, this is the reason why the deamonset/trident-node-linux has the desired state of 3.
 Besides this we are also able to see our deployment of the trident-controller.

 To restart the trident-node-linux deamonset, we utilize the kubectl rollout restart method